emirkabal/dervis-storage-bridge/README.md

 # dervis-storage-bridge
-dervis-storage-bridge is a private file host for yourself, it uses Backblaze B2 Cloud Storage like an Amazon S3 and let upload your files in to the cloud immediately.
+dervis-storage-bridge is a private file host for yourself, it uses Backblaze B2 Cloud Storage like an Amazon S3 Cloud Storage, and lets upload your files into the cloud immediately.

 ## Pre-Installation